Taking a flight on Concorde Mike Murphy is well fed and gets some golf practice all while travelling at twice the speed of sound.

 He is surprised on a visit to the cockpit during the flight and how small and cramped it is.

 We're right in the very front of a very sharp aircraft.

 Now travelling at twice the speed of sound, at about 23 miles per minute.

 We're travelling faster than the speed of a rifle bullet.
 It's quite mind-boggling.

-Mike putts a golf ball on board Concorde while travelling at twice the speed of sound, he calculates that the ball travelled the equivalent of two miles in the four seconds it took to take the putt.
+Putting a golf ball on board Concorde while travelling at twice the speed of sound Mike Muprhy calculates that the ball travelled the equivalent of two miles in the four seconds it took to take the putt.